Shivansh-Mishra-12/DogStudioClone/README.md

 A creative recreation of the Dogstudio website, built to experiment with advanced web animation, interactive 3D graphics, and immersive UI experiences.

+## Disclaimer

+This is an educational recreation and is not affiliated with the original studio.

 ## Live Demo:

 [https://www.dogstudioclone.netlify.app](https://dogstudioclone.netlify.app/)